smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 - Child of:
  [`massspectrometry`](#massspectrometry)

-- technique for analysis of elements or isotopes in a solid material.
+- Technique for analysis of elements or isotopes in a solid material.
 Doesn't specify anything about technique

 - **Source:**